Labfox/Cours/docs/english/main.md

 - Take part in a survey: "if i were president..."
 - Record an interview to let the school know all about the US elections.

+THe presidents first do primaries, then the national election

+I understood that people with similar ideas are in the parties and they delivers / make speeches to share their ideas.

+I heard the word December...
+In January, they know who the president will be.
+Each has a different number of electors.

 V1: